 At crossings and junctions, the tactile paving in nearly all MORE cities consists of two parts.
 The first part of the tactile paving is placed orthogonal to the crossing, which guides the person, e.g. from the building line directly to the crossing.
-In Budapest, Constanta, Lisbon, and Malmö, these tactile elements contain a series of raised, flat-topped bars in "ladderpattern" (forming a ribbed structure), which indicate the direction to the crossing and how to cross the carriageway safely by the shortest route.
+In Budapest, Constanta, Lisbon, and Malmö, these tactile elements contain a series of raised, flat-topped bars in "ladder-pattern" (forming a ribbed structure), which indicate the direction to the crossing and how to cross the carriageway safely by the shortest route.
 Second, in these cities blister surface is placed between the kerb and the orthogonal tactile paving.
-The blister surface indicates to the pedestrian that the crossing is directly ahead (City of Malmö, 2005f; MAUT, 2009c; Ministry of Regional Development and Public Administration, 2013; Municipal Chamber of Lisbon, 2018).
+The blister surface indicates to the pedestrian that the crossing is directly ahead (Municipal Chamber of Lisbon 2018; MAUT 2009c; Ministry of Regional Development and Public Administration 2013; ).
 In Germany, the use of tactile paving elements with ribbed structure and blister surfaces is inverted.
-The blister surface is used as a tactile paving which guides the persons directly to controlled crossings, and the tactile element with ribbed structure is placed between kerb and the tactile paving and defines the direct way to the other side of the crossing (FGSV, 2011).
-Only in London is the tactile pacing designed with a blister surface in an "L"-pattern, e.g., from the building line to the crossing (see Figure 31) (Transport for London, 2017e).
+The blister surface is used as a tactile paving which guides the persons directly to controlled crossings, and the tactile element with ribbed structure is placed between kerb and the tactile paving which guides the persons directly to controlled crossings, and the tactile element with ribbed structure is placed between kerb and the tactile paving and defines the direct way to the other side of the crossing (FGSV 2011).
+Only in London is the tactile pacing designed with a blister surface in an "L"-pattern, e.g., from the building line to the crossing (see Figure 31) (Transport for London 2017e).

-In Budapest, Constanta, London, and Germany, a tactile guidance path is recommended to lead the way along the sidewalk or in complex situations (e.g., squares, pedestrian zones, train stations, airports) (FGSV, 2011; MAUT, 2009c; Ministry of Regional Development and Public Administration, 2013; Transport for London, 2017e).
+In Budapest, Constanta, London, and Germany, a tactile guidance path is recommended to lead the way along the sidewalk or in complex situations (e.g., squares, pedestrian zones, train stations, airports) (MAUT 2009c; Ministry of Regional Development and Public Administration 2013; Transport for London 2017e; FGSV 2011).
 To indicate directional changes or options for changing directions, quadratic tactile elements function as direction or orientation fields.

 Most MORE cities indicate hazardous situations (e.g., steps, ramps) with tactile paving.
-Malmö emphasises the first step with a strong visual contrast (City of Malmö - Streets and Parks Department, 2008).
+Malmö emphasises the first step with a strong visual contrast (City of Malmö - Streets and Parks Department 2008).
 Also, access points to the public transport vehicles or to the platforms are identified in most of the MORE cities (see Table 15).

-In general, the "Urban Street Design Guide" by NACTO recommends no layout for tactile paving in detail but shows that crossings should provide tactile elements as indicators (National Association of City Transportation Officials, 2013).
+In general, the "Urban Street Design Guide" by NACTO recommends no layout for tactile paving in detail but shows that crossings should provide tactile elements as indicators (National Association of City Transportation Officials 2013).